Circumstantial evidence: Examples

 Much of the evidence against convicted American terrorist Timothy McVeigh was circumstantial.
 Speaking about McVeigh's trial, Robert Precht said, "the prosecution's use of indirect evidence is no cause for worry".
 McVeigh was sentenced to death and subsequently executed by the US federal government, while his accomplice was sentenced to serve consecutive federal life sentences.
-The 2004 murder trial of Scott Peterson was another high-profile conviction based heavily on circumstantial evidence, leading to Peterson's being sentenced to death (he was subsequently spared the gallows and currently awaits re-sentencing).
+The 2004 murder trial of Scott Peterson for the murder of his wife Laci Peterson was another high-profile conviction based heavily on circumstantial evidence, leading to Peterson's being sentenced to death.
+Peterson was subsequently spared execution, and in December of 2021, he was re-sentenced to life in prison without the possibility of parole.
 Another case that relied on circumstantial evidence was that of Nelson Serrano, who received four death sentences for four first-degree murders.
 The 2015 murder trial of Ivan Chan Man-sum from Hong Kong was a conviction based solely on circumstantial evidence without finding the body of his murdered girlfriend.
 Chan was consequently sentenced to mandatory life imprisonment.

 In Singapore, law student Sunny Ang was sentenced to death in 1965 solely based on circumstantial evidence when he was convicted of murdering his girlfriend during a scuba diving trip near Sisters' Islands on 27 August 1963.
 The victim, Jenny Cheok, was murdered for her insurance money, which amounted to $450,000.
 Her body has never been found.
 The additional absence of Cheok's body made Ang's conviction one of the landmark verdicts in Singapore, where it involved a murder conviction without a body.

 A famous aphorism on the probity of circumstantial evidence was penned by Henry David Thoreau: "Some circumstantial evidence is very strong, as when you find a trout in the milk."